✅ Last Reviewed: | 📝 Last Updated:

 • Defense spending remains elevated: FY 2026 budget maintains robust defense allocations and high discretionary outlays, sustaining fiscal stimulus despite debt concerns.

-• Bill-heavy issuance strategy conditions markets: Concentrated Treasury bill issuance anchors front-end yields and stabilizes long rates—implicitly supporting Fed easing expectations—but remains vulnerable to inflation reacceleration, Fed hawkish pivot, or money market capacity constraints (RRP depletion, dealer balance sheet limits).
+• Bill-heavy issuance strategy anchors markets: Concentrated Treasury bill issuance anchors front-end yields and supports stable long rates—implicitly supporting Fed easing expectations—but remains vulnerable to inflation reacceleration, Fed hawkish pivot, or money market capacity constraints (RRP depletion, dealer balance sheet limits).

 Complementary Regime Components